How to Overcome Intent Limitations on Amazon Lex and other NLP Engines

 The Problem of Intent Limitations of the NLP Engine.

-The problem begins with the limitation that Amazon Lex (and other NLP vendors) place on any individual bot.
-Amazon Lex only allows 100 intents per bot, which means that the bot can only handle 100 different questions.
+The problem begins with the limitation that the AWS Lex NLP Engine (and other NLP vendors) place on any individual bot.
+The Amazon NLP engine only allows 100 intents per bot, which means that the bot can only handle 100 different questions.

 But is 100 intents not enough?